janipalsamaki/blog-work-data-management/README.md

 ## Multiple execution environments

 The first and the second task can be run in a Control Room container.
 The advantage of that is you do not need to host the run environments yourself.
 It just works!
+Let your IT department take the afternoon off and enjoy some carbonara instead.

 The third task requires interacting with a Windows-based desktop application.
 It can be run in a Windows environment using Robocorp Workforce Agent.
+Robocorp also supports macOS and Linux!

-## Enabling high performance and error handling with work items and concurrent execution
+## Enabling high performance and error handling with work items and parallel execution

-The second step, collecting all the required data for each ticker, involves taking thousands of screenshots, downloading thousands of very large PDF documents, and finding and scraping data out of the images and documents.
+The second step, collecting all the required data for each ticker, involves taking thousands of screenshots, downloading thousands of humongous PDF documents, and finding and scraping data out of the images and documents.

 Even when the robot goes as fast as it can, it is restricted by the speed of the systems where it gathers the data from.
+Sure, it can work more quickly than a human (or match the speed of a teddy bear - those things are fast!) but is there a way to improve the speed even further?

 Luckily, there's a built-in solution in Control Room to address that challenge.

-To speed up the task, we can configure Control Room to use concurrent processing.
+To speed up the task execution, we can configure Control Room to use **parallel processing**.
 Instead of collecting the company data one ticker at a time, we can simultaneously collect data for many companies.
+It's like an army of teddy bears!

-To enable concurrent processing, we should split our work into small chunks, work items, so that each of those items can be processed separately.
+To enable parallel processing, we should split our work into small chunks, **work items**, so that each of those items can be processed separately.
 In this case, one ticker becomes one work item.

-We can tell our robot to process multiple work items at the same time using the concurrency support in Control Room.
+We can tell our robot to process multiple work items at the same time using the parallel execution support in Control Room.
+This results in faster process execution.
+Neat!

-In addition to enabling concurrent processing, work items have other advantages, too.
+In addition to enabling parallel processing, work items have other advantages, too.

 We can monitor the status of work flowing through the process in real-time.
+Piece by piece, work gets completed.
+Captivating!

-If something goes wrong when processing a single work item, that item can be marked as failed.
-The processing can then continue with the rest of the work items.
+If something goes wrong when processing a single work item (for example, when some data is invalid), that item can be marked as failed.
+The processing can then continue with the rest of the work items - no need to halt the whole caravan due to one camel running out of humps.

-The failed work items can be manually fixed and re-run later without re-running everything.
+The failed work items can be manually handled and re-run later without re-running _everything_.
 This way, you can avoid processing already successfully processed items again.

-So, instead of running all the data gathering for all the thousands of tickers again, we can fix the data in the failed work items and re-run only those items.
+So, instead of running all the data gathering for the thousands of tickers again, we can fix the data in the failed work items and re-run only those items.

 Pretty sweet!